A guide to our forensic accounting services

-Our forensic accounting expertise spans over 35 years, with arguably one of the most experienced teams in the North West.
+At Alexander & Co, our expert forensic accounting services have spanned over 35 years, with arguably one of the most experienced teams in the UK.

 When should a forensic accountant be used?